Read about AI.

 Christian T.

-I've built AI into the core of how I run my own business operations — billing, analytics, communications, strategy.
+I run my business on AI — billing, analytics, communications, strategy.
 I know what these tools actually do in the real world, not just in demos.

 The approach is direct: your work, your problems, real sessions.
 No curriculum.
 No certification theater.